HMZElidrissi/bank-management-system/README.md

 # Bank Management System

-A robust and secure banking management system built with Spring Boot and Angular, offering comprehensive banking operations with role-based access control.
+A robust banking management system built with Spring Boot and Angular, this repository serves as a guide and foundation of best practices for building enterprise-grade applications.

 ## 🚀 Features